-This toolkit brings together everything you need to know about self assessing transfers that are exempt under section 124 of the Duties Act 2001.
+This toolkit brings together everything you need to know about self assessing transfers that are exempt from duty under section 124 of the Duties Act 2001.

 Transactions that give effect to a distribution of the dutiable property of a deceased estate are exempt, provided that they are made according to the will or, where no will exists or can be found, the rules of intestacy.

 Assessing a deceased person's estate exemption

 Use the section 124 interactive help to determine if you should apply a deceased person's estate exemption to a transaction.